QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

         # register the daily data of "SPY" to automatically update the indicator
         self.RegisterIndicator("SPY", self.rsi, Resolution.Daily)

 Other than the available resolutions, you can also update the indicator with the consolidator.
-For details about data consolidator, please see `Consolidating Data <https://www.quantconnect.com/docs/algorithm-reference/consolidating-data>`_.
+For details about data consolidator, please see :ref:`Consolidating Data <algorithm-reference-consolidating-data>`.

 .. tabs::